kennyfrc/rspec-lite/README.md

 * The first is the name of the method you were trying to call.
 * The second is the args (args) that were passed to the method.
 * The third is a block (&block) that was passed to the method.

+7. Growing your Test Suite

+Purpose:
+* Figure out what's the right process to grow a test suite.
+* The most important tests are those that involve features working together.

+7.1.
+Suspecting if the test code is insufficient

+The first signal is the test code has less lines of code than the production code.

+7.2.
+List all the system does

+* assertions / expectations
+* describe blocks
+* it blocks
+* lets (variabes)
+* before blocks

+7.3.
+Analyze the interactions between each other

+7.3.1 Parent > Child Relationships

+* describe + describe (you can do nested)
+* it + it  (it breaks when nested)
+* lets + lets (it can reference)
+* before + before (it can also reference)
+* describe + it (OK)
+* describe + lets (OK for lets + describe)

+7.3.2.
+Sibling Relationships

+* lets + (describe + describe)
+* let + before